 The Spruce / Letícia Almeida

 Place the silver-plated items side by side in the container using tongs.
-The tarnish may start to dissolve immediately but if not, add more salt, baking soda, or water, and ensure the aluminum foil is in direct contact with the silver item.
+If the tarnish isn't dissolving soon after beginning the process, add more salt, baking soda, or water and ensure the aluminum foil is in direct contact with the items.
 Do not let the silver overlap or touch each other.

 Let the silver soak for up to 30 minutes, then carefully remove it from the hot mixture with tongs, and wipe with a soft rag.
 If tarnish remains, soak the item longer.